11 Reasons the USA & the World Will End Within the Next 100 Years

 — Howard P. Segal, “The Technological Utopians”

-More importantly is the general lack of concern that over the long run, technology will consume humanity in the endless pursuit of dopaminergic-pleasure (Phase II).
+More important is the general lack of concern that over the long run, technology will consume humanity in the endless pursuit of dopaminergic pleasure (Phase II).

 Most people will increase focusing on pleasure, and not happiness as long as technology cheapens it, which is why we can be sure the future will largely be a state of technological euphoria for most people, well, unless the world resets of course.